 Most Rotties stay in heat for two to four weeks per cycle.
 In most females, regular heat cycles will start between 12 and 18 months of age.
 Dogs will continue to come into heat every six months unless spayed.

-This video shows some typical behavior when a female is first beginning her heat cycle.
+This video shows typical behavior when a female begins her heat cycle.
 The better you understand the timing, the more likely you are to avoid accidental breedings.
+If you want to know more about rottweiler breeding, we wrote a complete article click here.

 When Will a Female Rottweiler Go Through Puberty?